secretgraph/secretgraph/README.md

 -   manage_hidden: can see hidden contents, can set hidden attribute, hidden groups of clusters become visible
 -   manage_active: can can block and unblock nets (via Cluster ids)
 -   manage_groups: can manage global groups of clusters, hidden groups of clusters become visible
+-   manage_user: manage nets and can add some to user
 -   manage_deletion: can delete every content or cluster
 -   manage_update: can update every content or cluster (but has still no access to data if encrypted)
 -   auto_hide_local: clusters with a group with this property have their public contents auto hidden if they are not a assigned to a global cluster (keys are excluded) and hidden was not specified (only available with manage_hidden permission)